Mesos Framework Development Tutorial Multinode

 So what you need to do is

-• Launch a new VM, test, where scheduler should be running.
+, where scheduler should be running.
 It has to be able to connect to mesos master, and mesos master should be able to connect to it.
-Usually I launch it on the same network of mesos cluster.
+Usually I launch it on the same network of mesos cluster. - Copy your scheduler exectuable file and executor executable file to VM

-• Launch the scheduler by below on VM test.
+.
 (Executor should be launched and managed by mesos.)

 ./example_scheduler --master=<mesos-master-addr>:5050 --executor="<path/to/your/executor/executable/file>" --logtostderr=true --address=<VM-test-addr>